shroysha/scada-app-client/README.md

 > see JavaDoc: [JavaDoc](docs/javadoc/index.html)

 ## Description
-An application to monitor the status of SCADA sites
+Application to monitor the status of SCADA sites

 ### Tags
 [Java, Application, JUnit]